 - Stainless steel cooking kit- A lightweight stainless steel cooking kit is helpful for heating food while camping.

-- Eating Utensils- Compact and lightweight stainless steel utensils are great for camping.
+- Eating Utensils- Compact and lightweight utensils are great for camping.

 - Stainless cup- This stainless steel cup is great for hot and cold drinks while camping and clips on to a backpack or belt.

 - First Aid Kit– Minor injuries are common when camping and a high quality first aid kit can save a camping trip and avoid a trip to the doctor.